toybreaker/jeancouteau/_posts/2020-10-28-the-status-of-balinese-women-and-its-evolution-in-modernity.md

 During the colonial period, white women only slept with princes; then there were the artists; now even taxi drivers are doing the trick.

-**Eric Buvelot**: Well, one question: female homosexuality in Bali… Does it exist?
+**Eric Buvelot**: Well, one question: female homosexuality in Bali...
+Does it exist?

 **Jean Couteau**: It depends on the meaning given to the words.
 The practices of _mecenceng juwuk_, the women caressing one-another sexually, was long considered normal, and not as any deviation.